-Tell us a little bit about yourself, and how you started writing:
+Tell us a little about yourself and how you started writing.

 Do you have a particular writing routine?